-Each of us is unique and that includes the shape of our faces.
+Each of us is unique, and that includes the shape of our face.

-The Norelco 9300 is one of their latest rotary shavers that Philips says will cut up to 20% more facial hair.
+The Norelco 9300 is one of their latest rotary shavers that they claim can cut up to 20% more facial hair.

-It’s got the new shaving head with cutting elements that move independently in 8 different directions and you can use it to wet shave.
+It’s got the new shaving head with cutting elements that move independently in 8 different directions.
+And you can use this to wet shave.

 Like their main competitors Braun, this product comes with a clean and charge station that cleans the shaver for you.

 - Each cutting element pivots in both directions (8 in total) to help this razor maintain contact with your skin

 - V-track precision blades help this cut your facial hair 30% closer

 - Aquatec system allows you to use this as a wet or dry shaver

 - Three-speed settings give you full control depending on your skin and beard type

 - SmartClean system cleans, lubricates, dries and charges your shaver